borisyue1/Pokedex/README.md

 # Pokedex

-Mini-project created during Mobile Developers of Berkeley's bootcamp.
+Mini-project created during Mobile Developers of Berkeley's bootcamp that includes information for all first-generation Pokemon.

+## Key Technologies Used
+Table Views
+Collection Views
+Pokemon API